Quickly create your Texas living will

 In Texas, you have the option of choosing a trusted person to make health care decisions for you in case you ever become unable to make them for yourself.
 This person is commonly referred to as a health care agent, or a health care proxy.
 The document you use to make this designation is called a medical power of attorney or durable power of attorney for health care.
 The person you choose does not have to be an attorney.
 They should be someone you trust with broad authority over your treatment decisions.

-A health care agent’s duty is to carry out the terms of your living will.
+A health care agent’s duty is to carry out the terms of your health care directive.
 For health care situations where you have not provided instructions, they must use their own judgment.
 They should make decisions that are in your best interest and that align with your values.

 There are a few legal restrictions on your choice of health care agent.
 You may not choose: